 Asheville portrait painter Ron Ogle also paints North Carolina landscapes.
-His oil portraits start at $6000. [ I suggest that you ZOOM IN on images - I have made many of them very Large on your screen, to better share them with you.]
-For commissions call 828-318-2483
+His oil portraits start at 3000.
+ZOOM IN on the images - many of them are very Large on your screen, to better share them with you.
+For commissions, please contact firstname.lastname@example.org

 I now have paintings, drawings, and assemblages on exhibit in THE RON OGLE MUSEUM,

 9 Reed Street

 Asheville, North Carolina

 at the corner of Battery Park Avenue and Page Avenue,